Thurston's asymmetric metric for the space of flat metrics: Introduction

 \subsection{Acknowledgements}

-The author would like to thank his advisor Anna Wienhard for suggesting this problem and kind support.
-The author also wants to express appreciation to Xian Dai, Alex Wright, Christopher Leininger, James Farre, Caglar Uyanik and Beatrice Pozzetti for helpful conversations.
-The author is partially funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation)– Project-ID 281071066– TRR 191.
+The author would like to thank his advisor Anna Wienhard for suggesting this problem and for her kind support.
+The author also thanks Xian Dai, Alex Wright, Christopher Leininger, James Farre, \c{C}a\u{g}lar Uyanik, Beatrice Pozzetti, Dylan Thurston and Didac Martinez-Granado for helpful conversations.
+The author was partially supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), Project-ID 281071066, TRR 191.